A software interface that provides instant control of Eos parameters

 The FCB mode is obtained by clicking on the FCB button [7] on the interface or on the controller.

-It allows you to check the MFT's button specifications for this mode and to choose the machine attributes you wish to control with the MFT.
+It allows you to check the MFT's button specifications for this mode and to choose the fixture attributes you wish to control with the MFT.
+Three pages of 10 parameters each are availlable.

-Note: this process makes the interface easier to read by avoiding having dozens of useless parameters displayed in the drop-down menus all the time.
+Note: this process makes the interface easier to read by displaying only the parameters of your fixtures and avoiding having dozens of useless parameters displayed in the drop-down menus all the time.

 The list of parameters in the drop-down menus is automatically updated in real time according to the fixture(s) selected in Eos.
 If several different fixtures are selected, their parameters are added together in the drop-down menus.